Joe Williams (wrestler)

-Joe Williams (born November 16, 1974 in Chicago, Illinois) is a retired amateur American freestyle wrestler, who competed in the men's middleweight category.
-He won ten U.S. national, three consecutive NCAA (1996–1998) and two Pan American Games titles (1999 and 2003), scored two bronze medals in the 74 and 76-kg division at the World Championships (2001 and 2005), and finished fifth at the 2004 Summer Olympics, considering one of the most decorated wrestling athletes in United States sporting history.
+Joe Williams (born November 26, 1974) is an American former freestyle wrestler, who competed in the men's middleweight category.
+He won ten U.S. national, three consecutive NCAA (1996–1998) and two Pan American Games titles (1999 and 2003), scored two bronze medals in the 74 and 76-kg division at the World Championships (2001 and 2005), and finished fifth at the 2004 Summer Olympics.

 A graduate of the University of Iowa, Williams has also served as a member of the wrestling squad for the Iowa Hawkeyes, and eventually worked as an assistant head coach for three consecutive seasons.
 In 2012, Williams launched his own youth wrestling academy in North Liberty, Iowa, where he has been currently appointed as the managing director and head coach.

 Career

 College

 Williams started his sporting career as a member of Mount Carmel High School's wrestling team under head coach Bill Weick.
 From there, he won four-straight Illinois state wrestling titles, and finished high school with an impressive 152–1 overall record, including 95 career falls and a single violation from an illegal slam on his freshman season.
 He was also named 1992 and 1993 Illinois High School Athlete of the Year by Chicago Tribune.

-In 1994, Williams attended the University of Iowa in Iowa City, Iowa on a full sports scholarship, where he trained and competed for the Iowa Hawkeyes wrestling program, under his coach and 1972 Olympic champion Dan Gable.
+In 1994, Williams attended the University of Iowa in Iowa City, Iowa on a wrestling scholarship, where he trained and competed for the Iowa Hawkeyes wrestling program, under his coach and 1972 Olympic champion Dan Gable.
 While wrestling for the Hawkeyes, Williams compiled a 129–9 overall record at the University of Iowa for four consecutive seasons (1994–1998).
 In his rookie campaign, he placed seventh in the NCAA meet at 158 pounds with a 30–7 record.
 After redshirting during the 1995 season, Williams went on to claim the first of three NCAA wrestling titles with two coming in the 158-pound division.
 During his senior year, Williams dominated the field at the 1998 NCAA Championships, as he capped a perfect 34–0 season and picked up his third straight title at 167 pounds, which resulted him to being named the Most Outstanding Wrestler of the tournament and Iowa's fourteenth four-time NCAA All-American.
 Additionally, he ranked tenth for the most number of triumphs recorded in Iowa, and ended his career on a 39-match winning streak.
 At the end of 1998 season, Williams graduated with a bachelor's degree in sociology and communication studies from the University of Iowa.